renesugar/k_elda_archive/docs/_GettingStarted.md

 $ quilt stop
 ```

-At this point, you can safely kill the Quilt daemon.
+At this point, you can safely kill the Quilt daemon; go to the terminal window
+that's running `quilt daemon` and stop the process with `Ctrl+C`, or just close
+the window.